FredHutch/sas-transport/docs/design.md

 - Non-ASCII characters in data
 - Data truncation
 - Unknown format

-**Anti-symmetry problems**

-**StandardFormat and user formats**.
-Formats can be specified with enum StandardFormat for CHAR, UPCASE, etc.
-When reading, if we get a non-standard, it would be USER_DEFINED.
-This means we need a way to get the enum and the String form.

-**Years are two-digits**
-Create or Modify time are stored as strings, giving 2 digits for dates.

-The writer takes a Date (naturally), but the reader cannot set a Date without caller intervention to supply the base year.
-Most caller won't even care about this.

-**Internal "Header" records**
-There are some C structs documented in TS-140 that need to be serialized and unserialized.
-I created package-private intermediate classes for these, but the truth is that the writing is so different from the reading that there is no overlap in their use.

-**Is writing a "null" observation a MissingValue, or an NPE?**
-Reading a missing observation will result in the corresponding MissingValue being returned, but should writing "null" be interpreted as MissingValue.STANDARD or throw an NPE?

-**createExporter() is instance method, createImporter() is static** In one case, you have an library to export.
-In the other case, you want to read the library from a file.

 **Builder pattern to support immutable objects**
 In order for SasLibraryDescription and SasDatasetDescription to be immutable, I expect to provide a builder.